My Perspective on Asset Transfers

 2. Invest in professional support

 Don't rule out employing additional staff for asset management.
 While this increases precept costs, it may be necessary to properly maintain valuable community assets.
-In North Walsham Town Council, there is a team of four maintaining assets, though the Town Council still require external specialists for certain maintenance.
+Even larger town councils with dedicated maintenance teams still require external specialists for certain work.

 3. Request transition support